mcpcpc/taskbox/README.md

 ## Install

-When using git, clone the repository and make it your PWD.
+When using git, clone the repository and change your PWD.

     git clone http://github.com/mcpcpc/taskbox
     cd taskbox/

-Create a virtualenv and activate it.
+Create and activate a virtual environment.

     python3 -m venv venv
     source venv/bin/activate